Eating at school

-- Cut up vegetables such as carrots, celery and cucumber and put them in a resealable plastic bag.
+- Cut up vegetables such as carrots, celery and cucumber.
 Put dips or yoghurt in a separate container.

 - Make wholemeal muffins and freeze them.

-- Try different breads, such as rolls, pita, wholegrain or tortilla wraps.
+- Try different breads, such as rolls, roti, pita, wholegrain or tortilla wraps.

 - If using tomato in a sandwich, slice it thinly and place the slices between other fillings to stop the sandwich from going soggy.

 - Cook a little extra dinner and save some for lunch the next day.
-You could make quiche, homemade pizza slices, salmon patties, roast vegetables, noodle salads or sausages.
-A freezer brick or frozen drink can help keep this food fresh.
+You could make fried rice, noodles, curry, quiche, homemade pizza slices, salmon patties, roast vegetables, noodle salads or sausages.
+A freezer brick, frozen drink or insulated container can help keep this food fresh.

-We are increasing the availability of healthy food and drink options in school canteens to make the healthy choice the easy choice.
-Learn more about the Healthy School Canteens Strategy.
+Guided by the Healthy School Canteens Strategy, we are increasing the availability of healthy food and drink options in canteens at NSW public schools to make the healthy choice the easy choice.
+Visit Nutrition at School to learn more.

 Learn how schools manage allergies and asthma and how sharing information is an easy way to support your child's health and safety.